Menzi-dev/My-Restuarant-project/README.md

 **Architecture:** Role-based access control (Customer / Waiter / Chef / Manager) on top of a relational schema normalized up to **4NF**, designed to eliminate redundancy and keep order, reservation, and inventory data consistent across both platforms in real time.

 ---
+The Pictures are also available for viewing on this repo as Project pictures.docx

 ## Key Features